On the shores of Lake Nzerakera in the northern section of the Nyerere National Park (formerly known as Selous Game Reserve), Southern Tanzania.

 Power in camp is 240 VAC powered by solar panels and generator.
 In each tent there is lighting, overhead fan and two wall sockets (British three-pin) – one socket can be used for hairdryers and high consumption electrical items and the other will supply 24 hr electricity to charge camera and laptop batteries.

 In the camp there is minimal mobile phone signal (AIRTEL is the best network).
-We do not offer a wifi facility in camp but we do provide a laptop with internet connection in the reception area for guest usage free of charge.
+We do provide wifi in camp but it is only available during office hours.
+Please note that the wifi is slow and intended to be used only for the basics.

 On all light weight aircraft in Tanzania there is a strict weight restriction of 15kg / 33lbs and soft bags are requested for easy storage.